MoOx/postcss-cssnext/README.md

 ## But I like cssnext as it was !

-We plan to offer a simple migration by make postcss better.
+We plan to offer a simple migration by making postcss better.
 Please track this issue https://github.com/cssnext/cssnext/issues/208

 ---